syncfusion-content/flutter-docs/Flutter/chat/composer.md

 ## Default Composer
 By default, the chat widget provides a basic composer that includes a text input field for users to type their messages.
-The composer is customizable using several properties to fit the design and functionality requirements of your chat application.
+The composer is customizable with several properties to meet the design and functionality requirements of your chat application.

 ### TextStyle